tableau/extensions-api/docs/trex_examples.md

 The samples are set up so that the web server is using port `8765`.
 If you need to specify a different port instead of `8765`, you can change ports using Python, if you have Python installed, or you can run another Node.js command.

-From the `extensions-api` folder, start an HTTP server on port \<PORT\>, using one of the following commands:
+From the `extensions-api` folder, start an HTTP server using one of the following commands.
+Replace `PORT` with the port you are using (for example, `8000`):

 * Python 2.x : `python -m SimpleHTTPServer PORT`
 * Python 3.x : `python -m http.server PORT`